Design and characterization of a cryogenic vacuum chamber for ion trapping experiments

 Fluctuations of the magnetic field during quantum operations can lead to phase decoherence of magnetic-field sensitive qubit states.
 In Refs. \onlinecite{Clark_2021} and \onlinecite{Hilder_2022}, magnetic field noise was the dominant noise source limiting operation fidelity.
 In compact room-temperature ion-trapping systems, external magnetic shielding has been employed to reduce magnetic field fluctuations near the ions and to improve the coherence of magnetic-field-sensitive qubits to greater than 1~s\cite{long_lived_zeeman}.
 For a large cryogenic system, enclosing the entire vacuum chamber in multiple layers of magnetic shielding is far more difficult and costly.
 Instead, we designed and installed multi-layered magnetic shielding inside the vacuum chamber [Fig. {\ref{fig:chamber}}(a) (5)].
 Two layers of mu-metal are mounted to the inner surface of the vacuum chamber and thermalized to room temperature.
-An additional layer of Cryo-Netic\cite{cryonetic} is installed inside the cold shield.
-Apertures in the shielding are required to allow optical access to the trap, but these openings can degrade the shielding performance.
-We mitigate this effect for the largest (imaging) aperture (under the trap) by including additional shielding layers around the in-vacuum objective and hexapod.
+Cryo-Netic\cite{cryonetic} material lines the interior of the cold shield in both radial and axial directions with openings to accommodate cross-trap laser beams, fluorescence collection, and neutral calcium flux.
+Any openings can degrade the shielding performance\cite{Yashchuk_Lee_Paperno_2013}, and we mitigate this effect for the largest (imaging) aperture (under the trap) by including additional shielding layers around the in-vacuum objective and hexapod.
 Using COMSOL, we optimize the magnetic shielding geometry and predict a shielding factor in the central trapping region of greater than $10^{3}$ for fields applied vertically and greater than $10^{4}$ for fields applied laterally.

-To determine the efficacy of our magnetic shielding, we characterize the Ramsey coherence of the $\textrm{S}_{1/2}$ ground-state qubit with a magnetic sensitivity of 2.8~MHz/G. Fig. {\ref{fig:coherence}} shows the Ramsey contrast as the delay between $\pi$/2-pulses is varied.
-The data exhibits a Gaussian decay $C(t)=e^{(-t^2/2\tau_d^2)}$ with $\tau_d$ coherence times of 24(2)~ms without a Hahn echo and 0.25(1)~s with the echo\cite{Hahn_1950}.
+To determine the efficacy of our magnetic shielding, we characterize the Ramsey coherence of the $S_{1/2}$ ground-state qubit with a magnetic sensitivity of 2.8~MHz/G. Fig. {\ref{fig:coherence}} shows the Ramsey contrast as the delay between $\pi$/2-pulses is varied.
+The data exhibit a Gaussian decay $C(t)=e^{(-t^2/2\tau_d^2)}$ with $\tau_d$ coherence times of 24(2)~ms without a Hahn echo and 0.25(1)~s with the echo\cite{Hahn_1950}.
 This is two orders of magnitude longer than the 3.8(4)~ms Ramsey Hahn-echo coherence time measured in a similar cryogenic system in our lab which does not contain magnetic shielding.